-If FPB detects it is about to crash into a pedestrian directly ahead, and the brakes have not been applied, FPB may automatically brake moderately or brake hard.
-This can help to avoid some very low speed pedestrian crashes or reduce pedestrian injury.
+If FPB detects it is about to crash into a pedestrian directly ahead of the vehicle, and the brakes have not been applied, it may automatically brake moderately or brake hard.
+This can help to avoid some very low-speed pedestrian crashes or reduce pedestrian injury.
 FPB can automatically brake to detected pedestrians between 8 km/h (5 mph) and 80 km/h (50 mph).
-Automatic braking levels may be reduced under certain conditions, such as higher speeds.
+Automatic braking levels are reduced to moderate levels between 18 km/h (11 mph) and 80 km/h (50 mph).